jelkand/graphql-kata/server/graphql/README.md

   - Title
   - Completed
 - To wire it in, we'll define the object on the schema, add in the appropriate associations, and make a GET request when we resolve it.

+## Exercise 4:

+### UP TO YOU!
+If we got here, we crushed it all.
+We can try doing whatever now.